WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 support for allowing a server instance to drain all active calls to another server instance.

-The server can issue a migrate event over the signaling byway, which includes a new call URI that the peer should use.
+The server can issue a migrate event over the signalling byway, which includes a new call URI that the peer should use.
 Once received, the client closes all transactions to the current call URI.
-It then establishes new signaling, media and media control byways to the URI it just received.
-All media that the client wishes to transmit, but was unable to do so during the migration, is buffered and then sent in a burst once the media byways are restablished.
+It then establishes new signalling, media and media control byways to the URI it just received.
+All media that the client wishes to transmit, but was unable to do so during the migration, is buffered and then sent in a burst once the media byways are re-established.
 This ensures there is no packet loss (though there will be jitter) during the migration period.